SoLee1221/office-quiz/README.md

 Github pages
 • Click the following link below
 https://solee1221.github.io/office-quiz
+• Copy the link to your own repository.
-• Once you opened the following link.
+• Once you opened the following link in your own repository.
 • On your repository, go to "settings" and click on "settings".
 • Select "pages" should be on the left side menu once you have clicked on "settings".
 • Choose the master branch from the source drop-down.